jgscott/learnR/pickup/pickup.md

 This command just returns some information about the model to the console.
 But it's better if we save the result, so that we can use other functions to extract information about the fitted model.
+The commands below save the fitted linear model in an object called "model1", and the use the "coef" function to extract the coefficients of the model from this saved object.

     model1 = lm(price~miles, data=pickup)
     coef(model1)